 Reiki works through an energy transference technique - the Reiki practitioner places their hands in a series of positions on the animal and the energy passes through the practitioner onto the animal.
 Due to an animals sensitivity to the Reiki energy, the session will often begin with the practitioner nearby, to enable the animal to decide how much Reiki they want.
-If the animal prefers not to be touched throughout the Reiki session, it can still benefit from the Reiki healing - in fact an animal will anyway often respond quicker to Reiki than a human!
+If the animal prefers not to be touched throughout the Reiki session, he or she can still benefit from the Reiki healing.
+In fact an animal will anyway often respond quicker to Reiki than a human!

 There are 4 levels of the Reiki system - First Degree, Second Degree, Third Degree A.R.T.
 (Advanced Reiki Training) and Third Degree Master Teacher.
 At Reiki III A.R.T. you are a Master Practitioner - Reiki III Master Teacher requires a higher level of training which leads to greater expertise.

 Reiki practitioners will charge different rates across the UK (and the world).
 However, typically a Reiki session will cost approximately £35.
 The cost may vary depending on how far the practitioner travels to get to you, and if more than one animal receives Reiki at one session.